 Proper storage is your secret weapon for freshness.
 Your best bet is to use completely airtight containers like mason jars with secure lids or high-quality, sealable pitchers.
 This minimizes air exposure, which keeps the flavors vibrant and prevents any unwanted leaks in your cooler.
 And one final tip: if your cocktail calls for a bubbly mixer like soda or tonic water, always pack that separately and add it just before serving to keep the fizz alive.

-How to Adapt These Recipes for Any Diet
+How to Make These Recipes Work for You

 Camping is all about sharing good times with good people, and that includes making sure everyone has a delicious drink in hand.
 Catering to different dietary needs doesn’t have to be complicated.
 With a few smart adjustments, you can easily whip up cocktails and mocktails that everyone in your crew can enjoy.
 A little planning goes a long way in making your campsite bar feel inclusive and fun for all.
 Whether you’re dealing with non-drinkers, health-conscious friends, or food allergies, these simple tips will help you adapt any recipe.